Sinking of the Moskva: Other early observations

-At 02:59, 14 April 2022 [EEST], the Telegram channel Reverse Side of the Medal, associated with the Russian paramilitary Wagner Group, posted the following: "According to unconfirmed reports, the flagship of the Black Sea Fleet, the cruiser Moskva, sank."
-The group added that, according to their "preliminary information, [the ship] was indeed attacked by the Neptune anti-ship missiles from the coastline between Odesa and Nikolaev."
+At 02:59, 14 April 2022 [EEST], the Telegram channel Reverse Side of the Medal, associated with the Russian paramilitary Wagner Group, posted the following: "According to unconfirmed reports," the flagship of the Black Sea Fleet, the cruiser Moskva, sank.
+The group added that, according to their "preliminary information," [the ship] was indeed attacked by the Neptune anti-ship missiles from the coastline between Odesa and Nikolaev.
 The channel reported that "the forces of the ship were diverted to counter the Bayraktar TB-2 UAV.
 The blow fell on the port side, as a result of which the ship took a strong roll.
 After the threat of detonation of ammunition, the crew of about 500 people was evacuated."

-At 10:59, 14 April 2022 [EEST], the Lithuanian defense minister, Arvydas Anušauskas, reported on Facebook that an SOS signal was sent at 01:05, the cruiser rolled onto its side at 01:14, and the electricity went out half an hour later.
+At 10:59, 14 April 2022 [EEST], the Lithuanian defence minister, Arvydas Anušauskas, reported on Facebook that an SOS signal was sent at 01:05, the cruiser rolled onto its side at 01:14, and the electricity went out half an hour later.
 "From 2 a.m., a Turkish ship evacuated 54 sailors from the cruiser, and at about 3 a.m., Turkey and Romania reported that the ship was completely sunk."
 According to the Albanian website Politiko, a Turkish official denied to BBC News that a Turkish ship rescued any Russian crew.

 In the afternoon of 14 April, US Defense Department spokesman Kirby confirmed the ship had sunk but said they were unable to confirm what caused the ship to sink, although the Ukrainian account was "certainly plausible."
-Speculating about the cause of the explosion, he stated: "Certainly, it could have been damage from some external force, like a missile or an attack of some kind, a torpedo or something like that... but it could also be something that happens inside the skin of the ship – an engineering fire, a fuel fire.
+Speculating about the cause of the explosion, he stated: "Certainly, it could have been damage from some external force, like a missile or an attack of some kind, a torpedo, or something like that... but it could also be something that happens inside the skin of the ship –an engineering fire, a fuel fire.
 You just don't know."